HecVini/HecVini/README.md

 Hi, I`m Vinicius.
 Economist, Master's Student in Economics and DataViz enthusiast from Brazil.

 Exploring data became central in my late work, and I wanna share some ideas and techniques here.
-The repositories below are mostly about different data sources exploration and DataViz.
+The repositories below are mostly about data exploration and DataViz.

 I hope it helps you!